yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - Start with something like `1.25` for initial triage.
 > - Move to `1.10` if you need to catch smaller regressions with high impact.
 > - Move to `1.50+` when you only care about "obviously bad" regressions.

+> [!CAUTION]
+> `RegressionRatio` is a **directional signal**, not a prioritization metric.
+Always pair it with execution volume and `ImpactScore` before concluding that a regression is operationally significant.

 - `@TopN`
   Limits the output to the top N rows after sorting by impact or ranking logic.